 Field-hunting tip

-Look in sedimentary clay deposits and hydrothermal veins country — that is the host setting where palygorskite typically forms.
+Look in sedimentary clay deposits and hydrothermal veins country, the host setting where palygorskite typically forms.
 If you start seeing calcite, dolomite, montmorillonite in float, you are in the right ground.
 Field specimens usually show a fibrous, massive, or felted mat-like masses habit, so train your eye for that shape before scanning the outcrop.